Everyone's going to the moon! And more space news coming in 2019

 Elsewhere in the solar system, NASA's Juno spacecraft is scheduled to make seven more close passes by Jupiter in 2019, hopefully leading to a better understanding of the mysterious, massive planet.
 On the much smaller and redder world next door, the recently landed Mars Insight probe will get to work drilling into the Martian surface to explore the planet's interior and listen for "Marsquakes."

-Perhaps the biggest daredevil maneuvers in the entire solar system will be performed by the Parker Solar Probe, also launched in 2018, which will make two increasingly closer and faster passes of the sun to begin unlocking some of its remaining secrets.
+Perhaps the biggest daredevil maneuvers in the entire solar system will be performed by the Parker Solar Probe, also launched in 2018, which will again approach the Sun in April and September, extracting valuable data from the star's outer atmosphere.
+Then in December it will use a Venus gravity assist to get even faster, breaking its own records and sliding closer to the Sun than ever before.

 Currently, there aren't as many big ticket scientific probes and telescopes set to launch in 2019 as there were in 2018.
 One worth tracking, however, is Europe's Characterizing Exoplanets Satellite (CHEOPS), which is meant to provide a better look at exoplanets around distant stars.
 It could launch as soon as November.